 4. Work your communication skills

-Bring two writing slates or wetnote books.
+Bring two writing slates or wet-note books.
 You or your buddy then communicates a message to the other, who then writes down what he or she believes is communicated.
 Then you switch.
-Afterwards, you've compare notes and see how efficiently you've communicated the messages.
+Afterward, compare notes and see how efficiently you’ve communicated the messages.

-All of these skills are of course necessary for all scuba divers..
+Every one of these skills are of course necessary for all scuba divers.
 So a beginning of season run-through is valuable, and elements of it should be repeated during the season, preferably on easy dives at well-known sites.

-Have your done your seasonal tune-up this year?
+Have you done your seasonal tune-up this year?
 Do you have any tune-up procedures to share fro other divers?
 Leave a comment below!